munizlimap15/PROSLIDE_RIO/README.md

 * [ENGAGE UNIVIE](https://geographie.univie.ac.at/arbeitsgruppen/engage-geomorphologische-systeme-und-risikoforschung/)

-**Acknowledgement:**
+**Acknowledgement**

-While this project is currently self-funded and does not receive financial support, it is designed in alignment with the guidelines of the Brazilian National Council for Scientific and Technological Development (CNPq).
-The project team recognizes the vital role of CNPq in promoting scientific and technological development in Brazil and appreciates the framework it provides for research initiatives.
+This research received partial support from the **Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro (FAPERJ)** and the **Coalition for Disaster Resilient Infrastructure (CDRI)**.
+Although part of this project is self-funded, it is developed in alignment with the guidelines of the **Brazilian National Council for Scientific and Technological Development (CNPq)**.

 <p align="center">
   <img